Dec 22, 2021

-Junction Live host and Global SVP of Marketing and Business Systems at CJ, Nicole Ron, is joined by CJ Senior Product Manager, Lu Richie for the penultimate episode of Meet the Expert, our four-part career conversation mini-series in which we connect with CJ'ers from across departments and functions to learn about their current roles, career progression, and get a glimpse into what life is like at CJ.
+Junction Live host and CJ's Global SVP of Marketing, Nicole Ron, is joined by CJ Senior Product Manager, Lu Richie for the penultimate episode of Meet the Expert, our four-part career conversation mini-series in which we connect with CJ'ers from across departments and functions to learn about their current roles, career progression, and get a glimpse into what life is like at CJ.
 In this episode, Lu divulges what it's like to not only learn about the ins and outs of affiliate but also what it's like creating cutting-edge products and tech for such a niche industry.

 Junction Live: taking thought leadership off the page and into the studio with some of the sharpest minds in affiliate marketing.
 Today, we're joined by Lu Richie, a Senior Product Manager in Boston, Massachusetts.
 Let's find out a bit more about Lu.
 Lu, it's so great to have you.
 I know we get to work with each other on a daily basis and so it's fun to get to pick your brain on something not product-related.